usulpro/myjunkstaff/docs/readme.md

 [![GitHub version](https://badge.fury.io/gh/sm-react%2Freact-theming.svg)](https://badge.fury.io/gh/sm-react%2Freact-theming)
 [![Live demo](https://img.shields.io/badge/Live%20Demo-%20Storybook-brightgreen.svg)](https://sm-react.github.io/react-theming)

 At the heart of this project the desire to collect the best practices of application development via [React-Storybook](https://github.com/storybooks/react-storybook) environment.
+This project is transparent and friendly for developers.
+You do not need to eject anything.
+Therefore you can easily add your own configuration and extend it using any packages.

 It contains the *fully-charged* setup of the Storybook with **pre-installed plugins**, configuration, quick examples, and tips.
 Inspired by [Create React App](https://github.com/facebookincubator/create-react-app) and [React CDK](https://github.com/kadirahq/react-cdk).